Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 ### Forerunner 255

-One of the trials on the first day shows some dropouts from the Forerunner 255.
+One of the trials on the first day shows some brief GNSS dropouts from the Forerunner 255.

 ![fr255-speedreader-1](img/fr255-speedreader-1.png)

-One of the trials from the second day also show an extremely long dropout (highlighted in yellow), which corresponds to the long + straight orange line visible on the map image showing the test circuit.
+One of the trials from the second day also show an extremely long dropout (highlighted in yellow), which corresponds to the long-straight line (orange) visible on one of the screenshots showing the test circuit.

 ![fr255-speedreader-2](img/fr255-speedreader-2.png)

-Just like the Fenix 7, dropouts are missing latitude, longitude, and speed.
+Just like the Fenix 7 Pro, dropouts result in latitude, longitude, and speed being absent from FIT records.

 ![fr255-records](img/fr255-records.png)